Employment Law

 Wage and Hour Disputes

-If your employer has violated California’s wage and hour laws, you have the right to pursue justice and recover unpaid wages and related penalties.
-At the Law Offices of J. Kirk Donnelly, we help clients with wage and hour theft litigation involving:
+If you believe your employer may have violated California’s wage and hour laws, you may have legal rights under applicable law.
+At the Law Offices of J. Kirk Donnelly, we represent clients in wage and hour theft litigation involving:

 - Misclassifying employees as independent contractors to avoid paying overtime or providing breaks/meals